araobp/virtual-showroom/README.md

 (Work in progress)

-This project currently has two secenes:
+This project currently has two scenes:
 - Virtual Showroom (Nearly completed, also runs as an AR app on a mobile phone)
 - Objec Detection (Work in progress)